Anjaney Katirkama: Modeling career

 In 2006 she was selected for Miss Sri Lanka Universe and also became a finalist in the contest.
-Following that, she won the crown of Puthaandu Paenn (lady of the new year) contest in the same year.
+Following that, she won the crown of Puthaandu Paenn (lady of the New Year) contest in the same year.

 She has done commercials for Huawei, Havelock City, Shakthi FM, 7 Up, Von Dutch, Prima Noodles, Seylan Bank, Surf Excel, Hatton National Bank, Shiga Center (Japan), Smirnoff, Coca-Cola, Fair & Lovely amongst others.
 She has been a fashion model for many shows in Asia.

-Personal life

-Anjaney is a vegetarian and an animal activist.